 The OS Template: EGI CentOS 6 base image

-The OS template is an image of an Operating System installation, it has to be deployed on a resource template providing a predefined set of computing resources.
+The OS template is an image of an Operating System installation.
+It has to be deployed on a resource template providing a predefined set of computing resources.

 The EGI CentOS 6 base image is an Operating System template created and endorsed by the EGI team.
 It provides a clean and solid base image that can be used to deploy services confidently on the EGI Federated Cloud.

 The EGI CentOS 6 OS template has been chosen as it provides a mature, stable, tested and well known RedHat-based Operating System with an extremely long support period ending in November 2020.
-As this image was created and validated by EGI.eu, it offers some guaranties of its quality.
+As this image was created and validated by EGI.eu, it offers some quality guaranties.

 Software dependencies

-As shown by Figure 2, multiple components are used and integrated to publish and maintain the MoBrain web portal.
+As shown in Figure 2, multiple components are used to publish and maintain the MoBrain web portal.